sithu31296/sota-backbones/README.md

 <details>
   <summary>Table Notes <small>(click to expand)</small></summary>

-* Image size is 224x224, unless otherwise specified.
+* Image size is 224x224.
 EfficientNetv2 uses progressive learning (image size from 128 to 380).
 * Only models trained on ImageNet1k are compared.
 * (Parameters > 200M) Models are not included.
 * `*` model uses knowledge distillation whereas `^` model uses token labeling.